 Different Counties, Different Penalties

 While judges are required to impose punishments within the limits set by state law, counties have adopted varying policies that judges generally follow.
 That means that whether a driver will serve a jail sentence if convicted of a first offense DUI may depend on the county in which the conviction occurred.

 For example, in Orange County, judges will usually impose a term of probation and will not require a jail sentence to be served as a condition of probation.
 In addition, an ignition interlock device is not usually required as a condition of probation in Orange County.

 In Los Angeles County, jail time is not usually required for a first offense DUI conviction, but the installation of an ignition interlock device is usually a condition of probation.
 In Riverside County, however, judges are much more likely to order jail time (usually with work release privileges) as a condition of probation.

-Obtaining the best outcome depends on finding an attorney who is familiar with the sentencing practices of different judges in different Southern California counties.
+Obtaining the best outcome depends on finding an attorney who is familiar with the sentencing practices of different judges in different Orange County counties.
 Understanding the likely consequences of a conviction is essential information when defendants decide whether they want to fight their DUI charge at a trial or accept a negotiated resolution.